heyheyhello/voko/readme.md

 Nothing provides a way to create DOM content using CSS selector shorthand like Mithril without a virtual DOM, and with a goal of components like vhtml.

-Skatejs has _val_ which is a virtual DOM abstraction hypervisor that plugs into React and Preact virtual DOMs and the real DOM.
+Skate.js has _Val_ which is a virtual DOM abstraction hypervisor that plugs into React and Preact virtual DOMs and the real DOM.
 It seperates attributes, events, and props into `{ attrs: {}, events: {}, ...props }` and mentions that the way Preact, Mithril, and this reviver use `attr in DOMNode` might not be compatible with web-components.
 That's OK for now.

-I need to make one, it seems.
 I've started writing in _notes.md_ to decide what syntax it will support.

-_Update:_ Don't accept a DOM Node as a selector.
-Don't modify existing nodes, only support creating new nodes.
-Don't create document fragments - there's no reason to for now.
-Support nested arrays and DOM nodes as children, however.
-Don't encourage using "top-level" arrays.
-They're only really supported for children like `.map()` which will return an array.

 Proposed syntax: